 You can definitely reduce fall risk by encouraging strength and balance exercises, and by optimizing the home environment.

 But you’ll be most effective in preventing falls if you can get your doctors to help you understand your loved one’s personal fall risk factors.

 This way, you’ll be able to develop a more personalized fall prevention plan…one that targets the risks and vulnerabilities most relevant to your situation.

 Questions about preventing falls in older adults?
 Please let me know in the comments below!

-Or better yet, sign up for one of our upcoming online Personalizing Fall Prevention Workshops, and I’ll help you identify the fall risk factors most likely to matter in YOUR situation.
+Or better yet, take our online Personalizing Fall Prevention Mini-Course, and I’ll help you identify the fall risk factors most likely to matter in YOUR situation.